Certified Information Systems Security Professional: Fees and ongoing certification

 The CISSP credential is valid for three years; holders renew either by submitting 40 Continuing Professional Education (CPE) credits per year over three years or re-taking the exam.

 CPE credits are gained by completing relevant professional education.

 Value

 In 2005, Certification Magazine surveyed 35,167 IT professionals in 170 countries on compensation and found that CISSPs led their list of certificates ranked by salary.
 A 2006 Certification Magazine salary survey also ranked the CISSP credential highly, and ranked CISSP concentration certifications as the top best-paid credentials in IT.

 In 2008, another study came to the conclusion that IT professionals in the Americas holding the CISSP (or other major security certifications) and at least 5 years of experience had salaries of up to 26% higher than IT professionals with similar experience levels who did not have such certificates.
 Note that any actual cause-and-effect relationship between the certificate and salaries remains unproven.

+In September 2025, the National Cybersecurity Alliance included the CISSP as one of six cybersecurity certifications it considered to be worth exploring.

 ANSI certifies that CISSP meets the requirements of ANSI/ISO/IEC Standard 17024, a personnel certification accreditation program.